Kong/kong-pongo/README.md

 ## Pongo on Windows

-Beta: Pongo should run in Git-BASH if you have [Git for Windows](https://gitforwindows.org/) installed (and Docker for Windows).
-Please report any issues.
+Pongo should run in Git-BASH if you have [Git for Windows](https://gitforwindows.org/) installed (and Docker for Windows).

+### using WSL2

-To run Pongo on Windows you can use [WSL2](https://docs.microsoft.com/windows/wsl/) (Windows Subsystem for Linux).
+An alternative to run Pongo on Windows is [WSL2](https://docs.microsoft.com/windows/wsl/) (Windows Subsystem for Linux).

 * install WSL2